2206691/CS220AU-DP-2022/dp-checklist.md

 I made sure that

 - [x] my GitHub username matches my student number;
-- [x] my repository to submit is named 'CS220AU-portfolio-2022'.
+- [x] my repository to submit is named 'CS220AU-DP-2022'.

 ### Website
 - [x] I used the website to explore the theme given.
-- [ ] I provided a URL to my website in my repository's sidebar.
+- [x] I provided a URL to my website in my repository's sidebar.

 ### Self- and peer-assessment